An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Introduction

 In this work, we propose an agent-based operationalization of DISARM to investigate FIMI on social media.
-We develop a multi-agent pipeline in which specialized agentic AI components collaboratively (1) detect candidate manipulative behaviors, and (2) map these behaviors onto DISARM TTPs in a transparent manner.
-We evaluate the approach on two real-world datasets annotated by FIMI domain practitioners.
-This allows us to test whether autonomous agents can recover known TTP patterns, how robustly they generalize across platforms and topics, and where human oversight remains essential.
+We develop an agent coordination pipeline in which publicly accessible agentic AI components collaboratively (1) detect candidate manipulative behaviors and (2) map these behaviors onto DISARM TTPs in a transparent manner.